PediaMedAI/pediamedai.github.io/content/code/_index.md

 #### Datasets

-All of the datasets used in M²LInES publications will be made openly available.
+All of the datasets used in PediaMedAI publications will be made openly available.
 When possible, they will be hosted on [Pangeo](https://pangeo.io/)